QubitProducts/slapdash/README.md

 ### `objectEach(object, callback, context)`

-This implements the object behavior of lodash's `each` method.
+Iterates over the properties of `object`, calling `callback` on each.
+This is similar to passing an object to lodash's `each` method.

 #### Notes